 Dheera over 1 year ago from Los Angeles

 You go!
 We need these commercials on all major networks.
 I was babysitting the other day and the children were watching a show on TBN.
 The "Classroom" commercial came on and they just sat their in "AWE"!
 I said to them, that is really cool and they said, "Yeah it is"!
 These children don't have anyone teaching them the right things but they heard and saw that message.
 I don't think they will ever forget it!
 Thank you!

-Cynthia D. about 2 years ago from Fayetteville, NC
+Cynthia D. over 2 years ago from Fayetteville, NC

 This video makes me feel all warm and fuzzy inside.